zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 ```

-We need to edit the two exported out .yaml files and change a few parts.
+The two exported .yaml files will now require changes:

 Edit `osm-ca-bundle-secret.yaml`
 Remove the `private.key` section under `data.`
 Change the `namespace` field to your nginx-ingress location
 Change the `type` to `type: nginx.org/ca`

-Updated file should look like the following.
+The updated file should look like the below example:
 ```yaml
 apiVersion: v1
 kind: Secret